Tanq16/containerized-security-toolkit/README.md

 ```bash
 export DOCKER_BUILDKIT=1
 ```
-Disabling can be done by making the above 0.
+Docker buildkit can be disabled by making the above 0.

 ---